liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/02-running-scripts-from-script-console.markdown

 ![Figure 1: Here's an example of invoking a Groovy script that uses the predefined `out`, `actionRequest`, and `userInfo` variables to print information about the company and current user.](../../../images/groovy-script-current-user-info.png)

-Note that if you use `System.out.println`, for example, your output is printed to Liferay's log file.
+Note that if you use `System.out.println`, your output is printed to Liferay's log file.
 If you use `out.println` instead (using the predefined variable), your output is printed to the script console.

 ## Tips [](id=tips)